mhrg777/Democarcy4_ppo/README.md

-this agents train a model in democracy 4 with reinforcment learning
+This Project trains an agents model in democracy 4 with reinforcment learning (PPO)